PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 17:09:55
+Last updated: 2024-04-02 17:10:29
-Random Quote: Practice yourself, for heaven's sake in little things, and then proceed to greater. - Epictetus
+Random Quote: Nine-tenths of wisdom is being wise in time. - Theodore Roosevelt